Keep updated with phanganist.com by following our Facebook page.

 Those who will obtain a digital nomadic residence in Antigua and Barbuda can have access to the 365 beaches of the former British colony, world-class diving and deep-sea fishing, abundant choices for rental vehicles, and superb Wi-Fi and smartphone coverage.
 You may operate from Antigua in every part of the world as though you were in your office or your house, "said Prime Minister Gaston Browne in a statement."

 In 1981, Antigua and Barbuda achieved independence.
 English is the official language and the symptoms of the coronavirus have been mostly prevented.
+On September 26, just three cases of coronavirus were confirmed, adding up to a total of around 100 since the pandemic started.

 We also learned how to easily diagnose infectious individuals, how to manage them rapidly, and how to prevent the spread of the community, "Browne said."